tomjoro/elixir_vs_ruby_tokenizer/README.md

 ## Performance

+I run each a few times to let them 'warm up'.
+Warm up only seems to be a concept in Elixir, and not Ruby.

 Elixir/Erlang yields about 2x performance for test cases 600micro seconds, vs 300microsends.

+- Ruby 1.9.2 : 1.171 ms
+- Ruby 2.2.2 : 0.599 ms
+- Elixir 1.2 : 0.259 ms

 However, the initial run in Elixir did take longer, but then subsequent runs were really fast.

 I was worried that the recursive list building and string splitting would be slow.
 But actually Elixir was faster...

+Also, the Erlang VM (BEAM) does take a few hundred ms to startup.
+Ruby starts almost immediately.
+But it's not very noticeable for command scripts like this.

 ##Output of tokenizer